Connecting LED fixtures: First steps¶

 In the shown examples, Data pin (DIN) appears as a green wire and GND pin as a blue wire.
 Notice that the customer’s LED lighting connectors may display a different wire colour code.
 Check always the datasheet or documentation of your fixture.

 Within the LED lighting package it is common to find a 3-pin connector that matches the connector attached to the LED strip.
-Wire the two cables, Data-in and Ground to the 2 pin screw male connector that comes with the Satellite as shown in the following images:
+Wire the two cables, Data-in and Ground to the Satellite as shown in the following images:

 Make sure that the data wire is the one located at the left side of the connector and the gnd wire is the one at the right side.